About

 • 3 months: Stable dual-income household, low expenses, strong job security

-• 6 months: Standard recommendation for single-income families, homeowners, or those with dependents
+• 6 months: Standard for single-income families, homeowners, or those with dependents

 • 9-12 months: Self-employed, freelancers, variable income, or high-risk industries